From A Wiki of Ice and Fire

 Raventree's godswood contains a dead, ancient weirwood of colossal size.
 Every evening at dusk hundreds of ravens come and roost all night on the dead weirwood as they have for thousands of years.
 It is claimed to have been poisoned by the Brackens.
-At one point, Raventree marked the eastern border of the ironborn dominion under House Hoare.

 A Game of Thrones

 In the wake of the Red Wedding and the following submission of Riverrun and Seagard, Raventree Hall is the last castle in the Riverlands refusing to declare for King Tommen Baratheon.
 Jaime Lannister goes to Raventree and negotiates the surrender of Lord Tytos, taking his son Hoster as a hostage to ensure Tytos's good behavior.
 Tytos intends to have the bones of Lucas Blackwood, another son who was killed at the Red Wedding, buried beneath Raventree's great weirwood.